 If parents of pupils with significant risk factors are concerned, we will provide opportunity to discuss the safety at school and the procedures in place in an attempt to provide reassurance - this could be via a Teams meeting.

 These pupils are to be identified by school.
 Our Pastoral Team, will contact these families on the Inset days in September.

 School Workforce Staff who are clinically vulnerable or extremely clinically vulnerable Bishops Tawton Primary School has planned to follow the full measures within the guidance, therefore staff will return to the workplace as normal.
-Those members of staff that received a letter to say that they were extremely vulnerable and advising them to shield can also return as normal given that shielding comes to a close on 1 st August.
+Those members of staff that received a letter to say that they were extremely vulnerable and advising them to shield can also return as normal given that shielding comes to a close on 1st August.
 However, those adults will be encouraged to maintain social distancing measures as much as possible when in attendance.
 People who live with those who are clinically extremely vulnerable or clinically vulnerable can attend school as normal also.
 Deploying support staff and accommodating visiting specialists As per government guidance, teaching assistants may be deployed to lead groups or cover lessons under the direction and supervision of a qualified, or nominated, teacher.
 Supply teachers and other temporary or peripatetic teachers Supply teachers will be used as a last resort to cover classes, however if required they will need to maintain stringent distancing.
 Likewise, peripatetic tutors will be permitted to teach individual children assuming that they are able to follow stringent distancing also.
 Staff taking leave The government has set a requirement that people returning from some countries will be required to quarantine for 14 days.
 Where staff are required to quarantine after returning from holidays, they need to understand that any period of absence is not authorised given that they are knowingly becoming absent from work.
 No home-working role is available to those adults therefore staff would be determined as being absent without leave.
-Safeguarding All existing pre-covid safeguarding measures will return as normal.
+Safeguarding All existing safeguarding measures will return as normal.
 Melanie Smallwood remains the designated safeguarding lead and Karen Lintin is the deputy safeguarding lead.
-Catering The school kitchen will be fully open in Autumn term.
-We anticipate a return to a full menu that can be ordered and paid for through Eduspot.
+The school kitchen will be fully open with a full menu that can be ordered and paid for through Catering Eduspot.
 Reception, year 1 and year 2 children will continue to receive free school meals as before.
 The school office is able to answer queries on any of this information and offer help and advice.
-Lunch and break times Meal Time Assistants will continue to support the supervision of lunchtimes but they will be allocated to groups that cannot mix.
-The space will need to be cleaned both before and after use.
-A rota ensures that only members of staff within appropriate groups supervise their groups at break times.
-The playground will be allocated to different sittings, the timings for these must be adhered to and movement around school kept to a minimum.
-Timings of lunchtimes and break times will be as follows: Break times From 10- 11 am (teams organise timings themselves - Yellow to timetable playground with orange) Lunch times
+Lunch and break times groups that cannot mix.
+The space will need to be cleaned both before and after use. adhered to and movement around school kept to a minimum.